cross-org/service/README.md

 # @cross/service

 Service is a JavaScript/TypeScript module for managing system services.
 It offers a convenient way to install, uninstall, and generate service configurations for various service managers.
+It can be used as either a command line tool, or a typescript library for direct integration in other programs.

 Part of the @cross suite - check out our growing collection of cross-runtime tools at [github.com/cross-org](https://github.com/cross-org).

 ## Features

 - Easy-to-use CLI for managing services
-- Library usage through `mod.ts` for custom integrations
+- Library usage for custom integrations
 - Install, uninstall, and generate service configurations
 - Compatible with systemd, sysvinit, docker-init, upstart (Linux), launchd (macOS) and SCM (Windows) service managers
 - Installs any script as service on any system.